A Guide to Regression Analysis with Time Series Data

 Diagnostic

-After estimating the model, it’s essential to check for model adequacy and any violations of the regression model’s assumptions.
+After estimating the model, it’s essential to assess model adequacy and identify any violations of the regression model’s assumptions.

 This includes testing for autocorrelation, heteroscedasticity, and normality of residuals.
 These tests help ensure that the model is appropriate and reliable.